pallyj/boltc/README.md

 ## Safety

 Bolt is designed with safety in mind.
-All types are determined at compile time, and implicit conversion is frowned upon.
-Bolt has no concept of null pointers, the single most dangerous aspect of programming.
-Bolt uses automatic reference counting to manage memory safely, preventing leaks and dangling pointers.
+All types are statically determined, and implicit conversion is frowned upon.
+Bolt has pointer safety, preventing dangerous null pointer exceptions and making nil checking mandatory.
+Bolt uses automatic reference counting to prevent memory leaks and ensure memory safety.
 ## Expressiveness

-Bolt syntax is designed to concisely show what the program does, without excess verbosity.
-Bolt guesses the developers intent, and annotations can be added to specify it when the compiler is wrong.
+The Bolt language is a fresh, fun take on speedy coding languages.
+Bolt code is easy to write and understand, and just looks better than any other language.
+The compiler can be extended to support low-level features, with attribute semantics to add them to your code.

 ## Accessibility

-Bolt code is easy to understand for both beginners and those coming over from another language.
-The compiler has built-in package management, and can compile C code.
+Bolt code is easily accessible for beginners and the experienced alike.
+Beginners will instinctively get the javascript-like syntax and python like methodology, while being able to code in a way that feels natural.
+Advanced coders will appreciate the built-in package management and C interoperability.

 ## Speed

-The Bolt language is compiled ahead of time, using a LLVM backend to output optimized code for any backend.
-The lack of an inefficient garbage collector prevents lengthy pauses and cuts down on memory usage.
+The Bolt compiler is optimized for speed.
+Pure, raw speed.
+Quick building, quick execution, and quick development.
+Bolt uses the LLVM framework to output the fastest code possible.
+In CPU-bound workloads, Bolt approaches the speed of C. The lack of a garbage collector makes bolt faster than Java and .NET in memoy bound tasks.

 ## Benchmarks